LotharieSlayer/OBS-scripts/README.md

 # Make requests to Twitch API

-In some scripts of that repository, you may need a Client ID and a Oauth parameter.
+In some scripts of that repository, you may need a Client ID and a OAuth parameter.

 ### How to get them ?